Home » Our Work

 - Prepare for and execute freight-related analyses for the upcoming Long-Range Transportation Plan, Destination 2050.

-- Build relationships with and interview regional stakeholders about freight needs.
+- Build and maintain relationships with and interview regional stakeholders about freight needs.

 - Monitor the implications of the federal Infrastructure Investment and Jobs Act and the accompanying surface transportation bill reauthorization and determine how it might provide opportunities to enhance the MPO’s freight-related activities.

-- Modernize truck modeling in conjunction with other upgrades to the MPO’s travel demand model.
+- Support updates to the truck module of the MPO’s travel demand model.

 - Seek opportunities to study freight movement in and around the Boston region.